Install Wireguard VPN server with Docker

 sudo iptables -I INPUT -p tcp -m tcp --dport 51820 -j ACCEPT or sudo iptables -A INPUT -p tcp -m tcp --dport 51820 -j ACCEPT

-Bellow is listed the Docker command with environment variables set(these are examples and are explained as well):
+Bellow is listed the command to deploy the Docker Wireguard container with environment variables set(these are examples and are explained as well):

 docker run -d \ --name wireguard \ --cap-add=NET_ADMIN \ --cap-add=SYS_MODULE \ -e PUID=1000 -e PGID=1000 \ -e TZ=Europe/London \ -e SERVERURL=wireguard.yourdomain.com \ -e PEERS=laptop,tablet,phone \ -e PEERDNS=auto \ -p 51820:51820/udp \ -v wireguard_config:/config \ -v /lib/modules:/lib/modules \ --sysctl="net.ipv4.conf.all.src_valid_mark=1" \ --restart=unless-stopped \ linuxserver/wireguard